-If a pupil reaches the removal stage having had the opportunity to be heard and you have exhausted strategies to deescalate unwanted behaviours, and if you judge that pupil behaviour is preventing the learning of others, the teacher must log this on Class Charts or if not available call the Ready to Learn Room on EXT 3999.
+Teaching and learning is paramount.
+If a pupil is preventing others from learning, has reached the removal stage having had the opportunity to be heard, and has not responded to relevant and appropriate strategies to de-escalate and refocus unwanted behaviours, the teacher must log a B3 "Curriculum Removal" on Class Charts.
+If this is not available then they should call the duty team on EXT 3999.

-The teacher should call home or email if appropriate.
 Staff who are unable to immediately log a B3 should do so as soon as possible.

-Pupils will make their own way to the Ready to Learn Room if they are judged to be calm enough and not in a heightened state.
-When arriving there, their behaviours will be assessed and 'triaged' by one of the Duty Team.
-Some pupils will be known to the Duty Team, and will have specific arrangements in place to calm down and return to learning - perhaps talking to their EAA (form tutor).
+Pupils will make their own way to the "Curriculum Removal" classrooms if they are judged to be calm enough and not in a heightened state.
+When arriving there, their behaviour will be assessed and if appropriate, they will remain in the alternative classroom to continue their class work.
+Some pupils will be known to the Duty Team, and will have specific arrangements in place that support them, allow them to calm down and return to learning (perhaps talking to their EAA - e.g. their form tutor).

 Duty staff are available across the school each lesson to support the smooth arrival of pupils.
-The aim is to get the pupil calm and back to learning as soon as possible.
+The aim is to get the pupil/s to a regulated place and back to learning as soon as possible.

-The Ready to Learn Room Coordinator will ensure parents have been notified on Class Charts of the reason for removal and send a reminder of any sanction such as a detention that will take place after school or any resolution restorative approach that may be required.
+Class teachers will ensure parents have been notified on Class Charts of the reason for removal and send a reminder of any sanction such as a detention that will take place after school.